tpwres/teczki-polskiego-wrestlingu/content/o/mzw.md

 The promotion prepared its debut carefully, registering with all required authorities, purchasing a proper ring and recruiting a video production crew.
 Because their first two events were sideshows on other attractions like various town festivals, fans derided the new organisation for being just a sideshow and not aiming for professionalism.
 However, there was consensus that their wrestling was of very high quality, exceeding that of their contemporaries.

 MZW was most active from 2014 to 2019, holding about five events a year.
-In 2020 and later in early 2021, several wrestlers would quit and join the newly created [PTW](@/o/ptw.md), to become part of its first roster.
+In 2021, several wrestlers would quit and join the newly created [PTW](@/o/ptw.md), to become part of its first roster.

 ## References

 * [Historia Polskiego Wrestlingu #5](https://mywrestling.com.pl/historia-polskiego-wrestlingu-5-powstanie-maniac-zone-wrestling-afera-z-polish-giantem-przeprowadzka-ddw-do-gdanska/) on mywrestling.com.pl (in Polish)
 * [Historia Polskiego Wrestlingu #6](https://mywrestling.com.pl/historia-polskiego-wrestlingu-6-pierwsza-biletowana-gala-mzw-powstanie-kpw-obecna-sytuacja/) on mywrestling.com.pl (in Polish)
+* [Facebook post](https://www.facebook.com/ManiacZoneWrestling/posts/pfbid0FM2QRdQsdQr2yXnK4iQgqqye1kRaEZ1iL1Bh89kSdfUtaMfg5kWuTbQTfMXkaTHnl) announcing the finals of Project Basement and several wrestler's departure